Uglemat/Malang/README.md

     Three := 3.
     {One, {Two, Three}} := {1, {2, 3}}.

-It will evaluate the right side expression and try to match it with the left side pattern (from left to right).
+It will evaluate the right side expression and try to match it with the left side pattern.
 If it sees an unbound identifier (an identifier that hasn't been pattern-matched already) it will just bind it to the respective value on the right hand side.
 There's no limit on how deep you can 'nest' patterns.